A wild deed, also known as a thin-air deed, is a recorded deed that isn’t in the chain of title.

 Title search, also known as property title search, is when files from a county records department are reviewed to find a particular property’s title ownership history.

-This process is often conducted by a commercial agent along with a title company, a real estate attorney, and an escrow officer.
+This process is often conducted by a commercial agent, abstractor, title company, or real estate attorney.

 8. What documents are examined during a title search?